More and more people are really interested in tiny house floor plans nowadays.

 As can be seen, the exterior of this trailer home looks sort of boxy as if it was made by IKEA.
 On the other hand, you may just want to go and get all the furniture from IKEA for this baby to complement the exterior style.
 You don’t want your couch and dining table to cost more than this mobile tiny house, right?

 18. Moschata Tiny House On Wheels

-It doesn’t look like your typical trailer and with only 160 sq/ft of livable space (plus 2 lofts), this is the real house on wheels.
-Save around $17,000 to have enough money to build this baby and hook it up to your truck to make the whole country your neighborhood.
+First of all, It doesn’t look like your typical trailer.
+In fact, with only 160 sq/ft of livable space (plus 2 lofts), this is the real house on wheels.
+In essence, save around $17,000 to have enough money to build this baby and hook it up to your truck to make the whole country your neighborhood.

 This small home plan shows 2 chairs, so you definitely can invite at least one friend over for tea with biscuits or even have a business meeting!

 19. Round Tiny House

 Get Floor Plans to Build This Tiny House

 Some people like living in extreme conditions.
 In that case, the roundhouse can provide excellent wind resistance.
 Furthermore, it is more economical to heat because of the smaller surface of the outer walls compared with more common rectangular tiny home layouts.